 The sinuses can also help protect your nose.
 When they drain into your nasal cavity, the mucus keeps your nose moist and sweeps away bacteria and dust.

 While the positive effects of sinuses are not well-known, many people have experienced distressing problems with their sinus cavities.
-According to Crossroads, sinus infections often cause people to experience a level of misery on par with other chronic conditions, and chronic conditions can severely harm quality of life in many individuals.
+According to Crossroads, sinus infections often cause people to experience a level of misery on par with other chronic conditions, and chronic conditions can severely harm the quality of life in many individuals.

 Common Conditions That Affect the Sinuses